 Where to Stay in Grand Marais with Kids

-There are a variety of fantastic accommodation options along the North Shore that offer quick access to Grand Marais and outdoor adventures.
+Various fantastic accommodation options along the North Shore offer quick access to Grand Marais and outdoor adventures.
 In town, consider Grand Marais Campground and Marina, featuring cobblestone beaches and on-site mini-golf within walking distance to downtown.
 Offering suites and dog-friendly accommodations, East Bay Suites is nestled along the edge of Lake Superior in the heart of Grand Marais.
 Finally, 8 miles outside of Grand Marais and near the Gunflint Trail, families will love Skyport Lodge.
 Offering both lodge-style rooms and cabins, Skyport Lodge is situated among the pines and offers picturesque views of Devil Track Lake.

 Nearby City Pairs: St. Louis, MO (2 hours), Kansas City, MO (less than 3.5 hours), and Chicago, IL (less than 5 hours).

 Find hotels, B&Bs, and campgrounds to suit your stay in Hannibal with kids.
 Families looking for a hotel stay can find rooms and suites at Holiday Inn Express & Suites Hannibal – Medical Center.
 Just off Interstate 36, you’ll find this hotel convenient to all major area attractions.
 Or, consider a more intimate stay at the Dubach Inn Bed & Breakfast, offering several suite options, which include private baths and private sitting rooms.
 Located in the historic district of Hannibal, the Dubach Inn Bed & Breakfast is just a few blocks from Hannibal’s best shops, museums, and more!
 Finally, camping is seasonally available at the Mark Twain Cave Campgrounds.